 Is a conservation agreement right for me?

 We can talk with you about whether your land is a good candidate for a conservation agreement.
 The natural features of your land and your vision for its future are the keys to determining whether a conservation agreement is the right tool for you.
-To start a conversation with us about your land, please call Robin Burke at 734-302-5263 or email Legacy’s land protection staff.
+To start a conversation with us about your land, please call Susan LaCroix at 734-302-5263 or email Legacy’s land protection staff.